Countries to Consider for Hiring Remote Developers (2026)

 8. India

-India has the largest developer workforce on the planet, estimated at over five million.
-The talent pool is unmatched in depth and breadth, and Indian engineers have built critical infrastructure at every major tech company.
-The challenge for US companies is the 10 to 13 hour timezone gap, which makes real-time collaboration difficult.
-India works best for well-defined projects with clear specs, async-first teams, or companies that have the management muscle to run follow-the-sun workflows.
+The challenge for US companies is the 10 to 13 hour timezone gap.
+Real-time collaboration becomes genuinely difficult.
+India works best for well-defined projects with clear specs, async-first teams, or companies with the management muscle to run follow-the-sun workflows.

 9. Chile